JakeWeis/OCcurl/README.md

 1. Adjust parameters startdate and enddate (time frame of interest), sensortype, datatype and filename (filename or pattern).
 Refer to https://oceancolor.gsfc.nasa.gov/forum/oceancolor/topic_show.pl?tid=3081 for parameter options.
 2. Save script.
 3. Files will be downloaded into the current working directory.
 To specify the download folder change the current directory (`cd <download directory>`)
 4. Drag curlscript.sh into the Terminal and execute.
-In case of "Permission denied" error, the shell script needs to be made executable first: chmod +x OCCURL.sh
+In case of "Permission denied" error, the shell script needs to be made executable first: chmod +x OCcurl.sh
 5. Script will start downloading.
 I added a counter of files downloaded, total number of files, elapsed time and estimated time left (based on the number files left and the time the previous file took to download).